SaihaMohammed/Churn-Model/README.md

 ## The value of problem being solved

-If we can predict which customers are going to leave us, we could offer them some special benefits and ensure they get good customer service .
+If we can predict which customers are going to leave us, we could offer them some special benefits and ensure they get good customer service.
 This might encourage them to stay.

 Also, if we are able to understand the underlying factors that cause customers to leave, then we can fix those problems and create more value and better experience for  customers.